Happy New Year!

 I had to use a bit of a complicated gear set up involving a tripod, two tripod heads & mounts and my ‘L’ bracket.
 It was all a bit ‘Heath Robinson’ but it worked (just about) as intended to allow for the camera to rotate whilst keeping the lens on a steady axis.

 The images below are of varying degrees of Camera Rotation, some with the colour altered in post-production.

 Two Thirds Rotation – With blue colour applied

 Just over Three Quarters Rotation – Near natural colour

 Despite the lights being on a continuous ‘on’ mode (as oposed to flashing) you can see from these images that the LED’s have a flicker.
 This flicker is not visible to the naked eye – so it was a real surprise to see that the camera had picked it up.

 Less than a Quarter Rotation – Near natural colour

 Over Full Rotation – Red colour applied

-I like the wiggly lines – and I do intend to have another go at Camera Rotation, but I’m going to figure out how to have a steadier mounting system to allow for perfectly smooth results for the next one.
+Although I quite like the wiggly lines – I do intend to have another go at Camera Rotation – but I’m going to figure out how to have a steadier mounting system to allow for perfectly smooth results for the next one.